Start planning your trip to Argentina here!

 Introduction to Argentina

-It is a huge country with long distances to travel so being in your shoes I would be planning my trip to Argentina in advance to safe time and budget.
+It is a huge country with long distances to travel so being in your shoes I would be planning my trip to Argentina in advance to save time and budget.
 And you’ll be sure you cover these long distances only to destinations you are really interested in!

 Argentina is in fact the 2nd largest country in South America.
 It has a population of 44 million, of which approx. 1/3 live in the capital, Buenos Aires.